zaps166/NFSIISE/README.md

   * spanish,
   * swedish.
 * Run the game.
 * The game settings files are located in `~/.nfs2se` (`%AppData%\.nfs2se` on Windows).
-At the first run the `nfs2se.conf.template` will be copied there.
+At the first run, the `nfs2se.conf.template` will be copied there.
 You can modify the file if you want to configure the game.
-On Windows you can use `open_config.bat` to open the config file in notepad.
+On Windows, you can use `open_config.bat` to open the config file in notepad.
 * On Ubuntu 16.04 you can quick start by installing these dependencies:
     `sudo apt install libgl1-mesa-glx:i386 libxinerama1:i386 libxrandr2:i386`